kriz456792/IceMan/README.md

 StudentWorld.h
 StudentWorld.cpp

-Here is an imgae example of the finished product.
+Here is an example image of the finished product.
 Again, I've already worked on this project.
 This is simply a redo of my previous work to improve my coding skills.
 ![](IceMan_Screen/Capture.PNG)